briannichols0702/docs/general-1/fuse-consensus/README.md

 Another role of this contract is to call the snapshot/cycle logic on the Consensus contract

-This contract is based on `BlockReward` [described in Parity Wiki](https://wiki.parity.io/Block-Reward-Contract).
+This contract is based on `BlockReward.

 ## [Voting - 0x59F8F812bdEd2eaCFDbD27D55c01FCfC2E349E8b](https://bescscan.io/address/0x59F8F812bdEd2eaCFDbD27D55c01FCfC2E349E8b)